-Associate the uppercase letter B (and the lowercase letter b) with the /b/ sound (e.g., bingo, ball, bag).
+Associate the uppercase letter B and lowercase letter b with the /b/ sound as in bingo, ball, and bag.

 - Letter cards